-The SDDOT is testing an outdoor storage process that utilizes grain storage bags to keep salt from being exposed to rain and snow.
-These bags be placed on can any relatively flat surface and provides inexpensive an alternative to constructing additional storage facilities.
+The SDDOT uses an outdoor storage process that utilizes grain storage bags to keep salt from being exposed to rain and snow.
+These bags can be placed on any relatively flat surface and provides an inexpensive alternative to constructing additional storage facilities.

 Liquid chemicals are typically stored in outdoor bulk tanks, although some storage facilities have indoor tanks.
-If more than one liquid is maintained at a particular site, care should be taken not to mix incompatible liquids.
+If more than one liquid is maintained at a site, care should be taken not to mix incompatible liquids.
 Liquids require special consideration during the off-season since many require periodic circulation to prevent settlement of solids.